jvanname/TechnicalAnalysis/GoldenCross.md

+This is a submission by Joseph Van Name where I use some technical analysis without machine learning to obtain a trading strategy.

 **Broad Description**

 In this post, we try to determine whether one can use the golden cross (the points of intersections between moving averages) in order to make a profit while trading stocks.
 We use the stocks of both established companies that pay dividends as well as startups which currently do not pay dividends to shareholders.
 The code for this project is in a document titled 'goldcross'.

 **More technical details**